worldbank/decdg-covid19/_includes/body.md

 response to the pandemic and the impacts on students.
 This page includes an interactive map and [raw data][jp-csv].

+** [COVID-19 Trade Flows and Policies][alvaro]**.
+The World Bank's Equitable Growth, Finance and Institutions vice-presidency has published an interactive dashboard on trade flows and policies relating to COVID-19.
+In particular, this provides details of global trade of medical supplies.

 #### Microdata Collections ####